astropy/astropy-tutorials/README.md

 # Astropy Tutorials

-This repository contains tutorial IPython notebooks for the [Astropy](http://astropy.org) project.
+This repository contains tutorial Jupyter notebooks for the [Astropy](http://astropy.org) project.
 These are typically longer-form, narrative presentations of functionality in the [Astropy core package](https://github.com/astropy/astropy) and any [affiliated